- Ruby Forbes

 ‘Estro’ looks familiar, right?
 You would be correct if you guessed that it's related to oestrogen.
 Estrobolome refers to the microbes in your gut that are specifically responsible for metabolising oestrogen.
 This process lets oestrogen enter the bloodstream and work its magic on the body.

 Did you know that there are oestrogen receptors all over your body?
 In the intestine, the brain, in bones and fat tissue.
 This is the reason why oestrogen levels can impact cardiovascular health, bone density, abnormal cell growth and cognition.
 Remember that brain fog feeling?

 It’s no surprise, then, that an unvaried gut microbiome can lead to less oestrogen circulation.
-It’s simple math - less microbes in the gut, less of those oestrogen-metabolising microbes.
+It’s simple math - fewer microbes in the gut, fewer of those oestrogen-metabolising microbes.
 And…less oestrogen in your system.